University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **6. Species classification using `fastANI`**

 You have now had a play with identifying species in samples using `kraken2` and `bracken`.
-In this section of the practical we will use and become familiar with `fastANI` for species classifiction.
+In this section of the practical we will use and become familiar with `fastANI` for species classification.

 Above `kraken2` and `bracken` gave us an indication of "What species is there, and how much?", whilst `fastANI` answers "How genetically similar is this genome to another genome?".